elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

       <br />
       <ol>
         <li>
-          CoffeeScript is a “syntactic sugar” for JavaScript.
-It introduces shorter syntax, allowing us to write clearer and more precise code.
-          Usually, Ruby devs like it.
+          <strong>CoffeeScript</strong> is a "syntactic sugar" for JavaScript.
+It introduces shorter syntax, allowing us to write more transparent and more precise code—usually, Ruby devs like it.
         </li>
         <li>
-          A major focus of TypeScript is to add "strict data typing" so that complex systems can be developed and supported more easily.
-It is developed by Microsoft.
+          <strong>TypeScript</strong> concentrates on adding "strict data typing" to simplify the development and support of complex systems, and Microsoft develops it.
         </li>
         <li>
-          Flow adds data typing of its own, but in a unique way.
-Facebook developed it.
+          <strong>Flow</strong> also adds data typing, but differently, and Facebook developed it.
         </li>
         <li>
-          Dart is a standalone language that runs in non-browser environments (like mobile apps) but is also the ability to convert into JavaScript.
+          <strong>Dart</strong> is a standalone language with an engine that runs in non-browser environments (like mobile apps) and converts to JavaScript—developed by Google.
-          Google developed it.
         </li>
         <li>
-          Brython is a JavaScript transpiler that makes it possible to write applications in pure Python without JavaScript.
+          <strong>Brython</strong> is a Python transpiler to JavaScript that enables the writing of applications in pure Python without JavaScript.
         </li>
         <li>
-          A modern, concise, and secure programming language, Kotlin supports the browser and Node.js.
+          <strong>Kotlin</strong> is a modern, concise and safe programming language that can target the browser or Node.
         </li>
       </ol>
     </div>